Wrexham defend themselves after Sharp criticism

 Last updated on .From the section Wrexham

-Manager Phil Parkinson and defender Ben Tozer defended Wrexham's conduct after criticism from Billy Sharp following the Dragons' FA Cup defeat at Sheffield United.
+Manager Phil Parkinson and defender Ben Tozer defended Wrexham's conduct after criticism from Billy Sharp following their FA Cup loss at Sheffield United.

-United will face Tottenham in round five after sealed a 3-1 win on Tuesday.
+United will face Tottenham in round five after winning 3-1 on Tuesday.

-Blades veteran Sharp said Wrexham had been "eyeing up Spurs", but Tozer disputed his claims.
+Blades' veteran striker Sharp said Wrexham had been "eyeing up Spurs".

-"I don't think any of our lads have said anything disrespectful," Tozer said.

-"We certainly approached the game properly but if that's the way the want to be then that's the way they want to be."
+"I was a bit disappointed with Billy, shouting down the tunnel.
+He was disrespectful.
+The message to Billy is: 'You're better than that - our players are humble people'," said Parkinson.

 Anel Ahmedhodzic had put United ahead early in the second half at Bramall Lane before Paul Mullin's penalty brought Wrexham level.